-BU Community COVID-19 Public Health Policies
+BU Community Public Health Policies

-All students returning to campus must be vaccinated against COVID-19, and follow all the compliance requirements as specified in the student link.
+All students must follow all the requirements as specified in the student link.

 Course Learning Outcomes

 - learn to use Python programming language constructs to implement a variety of analytical and computational methods (searching and sorting) - 2. understand trade-offs of different Python methods and data structures in computation - 3. apply acquired skills in diverse settings by completing a course project on a topic chosen by a student - 4. present both symbolic and visual results on the project - 5. learn advantages and limitations of using Python